-Linea nigra is a dark vertical line that appears on the belly during pregnancy.
+Linea nigra is a dark vertical line that appears on the midline of the belly during pregnancy.
 It can extend from the top of the belly to the pubic area, running through the center of the belly button, or the line can be shorter.
 Increased hormones present during pregnancy stimulate increased pigment production, causing this area to darken.
-After the baby is born, the line of linea nigra typically fades.
-Depending on your skin color, this may take up to a year after pregnancy.
+After the baby is born, linea nigra typically fades.
+In darker skin colors, this may take up to a year after pregnancy.

 Who's At Risk?

 Linea nigra tends to appear some time in the second trimester of pregnancy.
-It is more prominent in women of color.
-It is also present on women with fair skin, though it is not as noticeable.
+It is more prominent in those with darker skin colors.
+It also occurs in individuals with lighter skin colors, although it may not be as noticeable.

 Signs & Symptoms

-The line of linea nigra is darker than the surrounding skin and approximately a centimeter in width.
+The line of linea nigra is darker than the surrounding skin and a few millimeters to up to a centimeter in width.
 It can be quite dark or fairly light in color.

-No treatment is needed.
+No treatment is needed for linea nigra.
 The line should slowly fade after the baby is born.
-However, sun exposure can cause it to become darker or take longer to go away, so use a sunblock (at least SPF 15) or keep your belly covered.
+However, sun exposure can cause it to become darker or take longer to go away, so use sun protection factor (SPF) 30 or higher or keep your belly covered.